-SAT drops plans for home exam amid technology concerns
+SAT drops plans for home exam amid internet access concerns

 The three-hour, multiple choice test measures math and English language arts proficiency.

-Most colleges require SAT or ACT exam scores as part of the application process, though an increasing number of institutions have made them optional in recent years, often to be more inclusive of students without access to private test-preparation.
+Most colleges require SAT or ACT exam scores as part of the application process, though an increasing number of institutions have made them optional in recent years, often to be more inclusive of students without access to private test preparation.

-The University of California system decided in May it would drop the SAT and its rival ACT through 2024 and eliminate the tests for California residents beyond that.
+The University of California system decided in May it would phase out consideration of the SAT and ACT.

-Critics of the tests have long argued that they put minority and low-income students at a disadvantage, saying the test questions are slanted in a way that makes privileged children better equipped to answer.
+Critics of the tests have long argued that they put students of color and low-income students at a disadvantage, saying the test questions are slanted in a way that makes privileged children better equipped to answer and that those with privilege also have access to better preparation.

 The College Board has denied that the test is discriminatory.